ahernandez6/Nematostella_acclimation/02-DMR_ANNOTATION/README.md

 * Out file from RepeatMasker used as input for transposon_extraction.py

 #### dmr_promoters.py
-* Script to characterize promoter DMRs
+* Custom script to characterize promoter DMRs
 * Counts the number of DMRs located in promoters
 * Produces a csv file with promoter annotation information for DMRs